 Welcome to Ontology Matching

-OM-2014: The 9th International Ontology Matching workshop collocated with ISWC-2014: Final CFP is out, submission deadline is on July 11th, 2014
+OM workshop: The 9th International Ontology Matching workshop collocated with ISWC-2014: The final program is now available.

-OM tutorial: There will be a half-day tutorial on the topic at ISWC-2014.
+OM tutorial: There is a half-day tutorial on the topic at ISWC-2014.

 An ontology typically provides a vocabulary that describes a domain of interest and a